You are using an outdated browser. Please upgrade your browser to improve your experience.

 Conference Committees: The two appointed committees oversee the planning of the TLA Annual Conference: the Conference Program Committee and the Local Arrangements Committee.
 Both dissolve at the end of the relevant conference.

 TLA is an open, friendly and welcoming organization.
 Learn how to maximize your membership!
 Become familiar with TLA activities, groups and resources.
 Attend the TLA Annual Conference and your local District Fall Conference.
 There are endless ways to be involved!
 Reach out to other TLA members through your Division, District, and Round Table listservs.
 Volunteer!
 There are many opportunities, large and small, to contribute to the association, and expand your professional horizons.
-Start by completing this Volunteer Form.
+See our Volunteer Portal for more information.